UH-CPL/Deadline-Stress-Work-Patterns-2020/README.md

 		- Reads the E4 and iWatch signal files, downsamples them, removes noise, and merges them with the PP signal file

 	- 2.dc-process-activity-app-usage-data.R
-	    - Process and finalize the participant's activity data
+	    - Processes and finalizes the participant's activity data
-	    - Process and finalize the app usage data
+	    - Processes and finalizes the app usage data

 	- 3.dc-quality-control-phase-one.R

 	- 4.dc-generate-transformed-data.R

 	- 5.dc-generate-normalized-data.R

 	- 6.dc-merge-all-data.R
-	    - Gathers and merges all report and email responses for 10 participants
+	    - Gathers and merges the physiological, psychometrics, activities data for all participants

 	- 7.dc-generate-meta-data-break-activity.R

 	- 8.dc-generate-model-data.R
+	    - Generates the working session mean data to perform the linear modeling